 3 Rates are for all full-time employees.
-Data includes incidents and hours from all locations except Near Miss Frequency Rate (NMFR) is limited to fixed operational facilities.
+Data includes incidents and hours from all locations except Near Miss Frequency Rate (NMFR), which is limited to fixed operational facilities.
+Further, all incidents are calculated based on number of incidents x 200,000/total working hours.